-- (1) Cluster Area in Human Nature, Relations and Development under GUR can be fulfilled by APSS111 Introduction to Psychology, APSS112 Introduction to Sociology; - (2) Number of LCR subjects required is dependent upon student's attainment in Chinese and English in HKDSE; - (3) Cluster Area in Community, Organization and Globalization under GUR can be fulfilled by AF1605 Introduction to Economics, LGT2106 Principles of Operations Management, MM2711 Introduction to Marketing; - (4) 'Leadership and Intra-personal Development' under GUR can be fulfilled by MM1051 Tango!
+(1) Cluster Area in Human Nature, Relations and Development under GUR can be fulfilled by APSS111 Introduction to Psychology, APSS112 Introduction to Sociology;

+- (2) Cluster Area in Community, Organization and Globalization under GUR can be fulfilled by AF1605 Introduction to Economics, LGT2106 Principles of Operations Management, MM2711 Introduction to Marketing; - (3) 'Leadership and Intra-personal Development' under GUR can be fulfilled by MM1051 Tango!
 Managing Self & Leading Others.